stolle42/Tutorials/kubernetes/introduction.md

 Install:
 - minikube (a lightweight open-source version of kubernetes missing some features)
 # Architecture
-The largest Kubernetes unit is called **cluster**.
+The largest Kubernetes ressource is called **cluster**.
 Each cluster consists of several **nodes** that might run on seperate machines.
 Each node consists of several **pods**.
-A pod is the smallest unit in kubernetes and it consists of one or more Docker-containers (but ususally one).
+A pod is the smallest ressource in kubernetes and it consists of one or more Docker-containers (but ususally one).
 # Hello World
 ## How to set up minikube
 The command